 https://www.itnews.com.au/news/nso-group-used-fake-gifs-to-hack-apple-imessage-574081

-Pegasus, a spyware provided by NSO Group, has been used for many years to monitor smartphones for specific targets.
-Initially, Pegasus sent a URL like the image below via SMS, and when the target tapped (clicked) the link, the device was hacked.
-An exploit that hacks your device with a single click is called a one-click exploit.
+Pegasus, a spyware provided by NSO Group, has been used for years to monitor the smartphones of specific targets.
+Initially, Pegasus sent a URL like the one in the image below via SMS, and if the target tapped (clicked) on the link, the device would be hacked.
+This type of exploit that hacks a device with a single click is called a one-click exploit.

-However, NSO Group is said to be developing a zero-click exploit that doesn't even require a click.
-Since there is no need to click, even people who are familiar with security-related technology may not be aware that the terminal has been hacked.
-Zero-click exploits require no user interaction, so attackers do not need to send messages like one-click exploits.
-The zero-click exploit works secretly in the background, 'there is no way to prevent this,' Project Zero explains.
-The zero-click exploit used by Pegasus is
+However, NSO Group is said to be developing a zero-click exploit that does not even require a click.
+Because there is no need for a click, even people familiar with security-related technologies may not notice that their device has been hacked.
+Because zero-click exploits do not require user interaction, attackers do not need to send messages like one-click exploits.
+Zero-click exploits work secretly in the background, and Project Zero explains that 'there is no way to prevent this.'
+The zero-click exploit used by Pegasus is called '

-Project Zero describes FORCE DENTRY as 'one of the most technically sophisticated exploits I've ever seen.'
+Project Zero describes FORCEDENTRY as 'one of the most technically sophisticated exploits we have ever seen.'

 in Mobile, Software, Security, Posted by logu_ii